kruschid/typesafe-routes/README.md

 # Typesafe Routes

-Spices up your favorite routing library by adding type-safety to plain string-based route definitions.
-Let typescript handle the detection of broken links in compilation time while you create maintainable software products.
+Enhance your preferred routing library by incorporating type-safety into string-based route definitions.
+Allow TypeScript to identify broken links during the compilation process, enabling you to develop easily maintainable software.

-You can use this utility with your favorite framework that follows [path-to-regex](https://github.com/pillarjs/path-to-regexp) syntax (although we only support a subset of it).
-You can find some demo applications with [react-router](https://reacttraining.com/react-router/) or [express](https://expressjs.com/) in `src/demo`.
+This utility can be utilized with any framework that adheres to the [path-to-regex](https://github.com/pillarjs/path-to-regexp) syntax (however, only a portion of it is supported).
+Example applications using [react-router](https://reacttraining.com/react-router/) or [express](https://expressjs.com/) can be found in the `src/demo` directory.

 **Typesafe Routes utilizes [Template Literal Types](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-beta/#template-literal-types) and [Recursive Conditional Types](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-beta/#recursive-conditional-types).
 These features are only available in [typescript version 4.1](https://github.com/microsoft/TypeScript/issues/40124) and above.**